 Go back to basics: A, B, C’s (Acquire, Build and Cultivate)

 So, you are eyeing a job at American Express.
 Your sparkling resume could elbow it out with fellow gold-star achievers.
 But, what if you added something extra?
-Matsui suggests requesting information interview with the company, attend industry events or maintain your linkedin profile and gradually Acquire a new network.
+Matsui suggests requesting an informational interview with the company, attend industry events or maintain your LinkedIn profile and gradually Acquire a new network.
 It is important to have an objective for acquiring a new contact: a new job, more knowledge, support, or even a different perspective.

 Once you Acquire a new contact, Build trust by following up with a note after the interview or meeting and reinforcing your desire to work for the organization.

 Finally, Cultivate a two-way relationship; don’t let a good contact die.
 Matsui shared a story about a job applicant who made it to the final round of interviews, but was ultimately not chosen.
 A few days later, he asked for feedback.
 After a couple of months, he sent a link to an article discussed during the interview.
 Six months later, he contacted Matsui again updating her on his new qualifications.
 The next time a relevant job opened, guess whom Matsui reached out to?

 Knowing your communication style and recognizing another’s style, will also help you maximize networking opportunities.

 Handover described four types of people: Green (Calm and informal and prefers others to initiate conversation; Yellow (Friendly and sociable and initiates conversation); Blue (Quieter, reserved and takes times to engage); Red (Direct and confident and takes charge of the conversation).

 She then broke up the audience into pairs to self-assess personality types.
 In turned out, we can be each person, depending on the situation.
 Being knowledgeable about our style and another’s will help improve verbal and non-verbal communication.